MicrosoftDocs/learn/learn-pr/azure/intro-to-cybersecurity/includes/3-the-threat-landscape.md

 #### Data Breach

 A 2021 investigation report details how over 90 percent of companies that acknowledged that they have been hacked found out about the hack from entities outside their organizations.
-Refer to the Summary for further information on this report.
 A recent data breach involved *shadow IT*.
 Some employees were using a not approved off-site storage solution.
 The users received what seemed to be a valid email asking them to visit the link and change their passwords because a hack compromised user account information.
 Some users responded that they thought they were changing their password but instead gave their account information to hackers.
 With that information, the hackers were able to steal data from the cloud storage vendor and use the account information to move into the company’s networked computers.
 The term for unauthorized removal of data is *Data Exfiltration*.

 When the IT department eventually discovered this data loss and internal system compromise, the employees were questioned about using the unauthorized cloud storage instead of Office365 and OneDrive.
 They said they used the cloud storage from home and just continued to use it.